 The three planned outputs share an overarching modelling approach: each apply variations of multilevel models to account for the nested structure of the data.
 As and where necessary, these will (1) use person-level means and person mean-centering of time-varying variables to separate within-person and between-person relationships (Bell et al., 2019), (2) include AR(1) autocorrelation structure to account for the temporal relationship, and (3) use generalized multilevel models to account for discrete outcomes.

-Analyses will be conducted in the latest stable version of R (R Core Team, 2024)..
-Diary data models will be fitted with the glmmTMB package (Brooks et al., 2017); ordinal scale panel, we will employ the ordinal package (Christensen, 2023), while continuous panel measures will be analyzed using the lme4 package (Bates et al., 2015).
+Analyses will be conducted in the latest stable version of R (R Core Team, 2024).
+Diary data models will be fitted with the glmmTMB package (Brooks et al., 2017); for ordinal scale measures in Study 2, we will employ the ordinal package (Christensen, 2023), while continuous panel measures will be analyzed using the lme4 package (Bates et al., 2015).
 If we encounter convergence issues during estimation we will use Bayesian inference with the brms R package (Bürkner, 2021).

 A working example of the analysis code on simulated data is available in the Supplementary Materials (https://digital-wellbeing.github.io/platform-study-rr/).

 Exclusion Criteria and Missingness

-We will exclude any telemetry rows wherein players have logged more than 24 hours of playtime on one platform in any single day, or where sessions have taken place in the future, indicating a technical problem or manipulation of the system clock for in-game benefits.
+We will exclude any telemetry rows wherein players have logged more than 16 hours of playtime across linked platforms in any single day; where a single session lasts longer than 8 hours; or where sessions have taken place in the future, indicating a technical problem or manipulation of the system clock for in-game benefits.

-We will further include an attention check in the panel surveys whereby participants are given a random duplicated item from the need satisfaction and frustration measure.
-Responses where the two duplicate items differ by more than 1 scale point will be flagged for manual inspection of potential careless responding.
+We will further include an attention check in the panel and diary surveys whereby participants are given a random duplicated item from the need satisfaction and frustration measure.
+Responses where the two duplicate items differ by more than 1 scale point will be excluded.

 After applying exclusions, missing data will be imputed using multiple imputation with the mice package (van Buuren & Groothuis-Oudshoorn, 2011), assuming a mechanism of missing at random.
 Predictive mean matching will be applied to the data in wide format, with deviations to other imputation models considered only if this method proves inadequate.
 We will report the results for both the complete case and the imputed datasets.

-We do not preregister any further exclusion criteria; in case of further quality checks (e.g., using careless; Yentes & Wilhelm, 2021) identifying additional responses to exclude, we will report results with both minimal and maximal exclusions applied.
+We do not preregister any further exclusion criteria.

 Data Quality Checks and Positive Controls

 We will conduct various data quality checks, including (1) ensuring that wellbeing variables are correlated with each other at every wave, (2) ensuring that self-reported video game playtime is strongly positively correlated with digital trace playtime at every wave, and comparing the distribution of self-report data such as the WEMWBS to previous studies on similar populations.

-We have highlighted additional sensitivity checks that we will perform, including minimal vs maximal exclusion criteria, and complete case vs imputed data.
+We specify several positive controls (Table 2), which act as tests to ensure the data we collect is structured and co-related as expected.
+Passing these tests is therefore a prerequisite for proceeding with our analyses as planned.